 Are there real estate taxes in the Netherlands?

 Real estate tax is assessed by the municipality on the occupier of real property and is based on the value of the property.
 The rates vary from town to town.

 Are there sales and/or value-added taxes in the Netherlands?

-There is a sales tax on the transfer of Dutch real estate (this real estate transfer tax is 6 percent for commercial real estate and 2 percent for residential property) and on certain insurances (21 percent).
+There is a sales tax on the transfer of Dutch real estate (this real estate transfer tax is 6 percent for commercial real estate and 2 percent for residential property).

 Are there additional taxes in the Netherlands that may be relevant to the general assignee?
 For example, customs tax, excise tax, stamp tax,and so on.

 There are several local taxes assessed by the municipality, for instance waste tax, sewage charges, and dog tax.